Amazon PPC Advertising

 Negative targeting is not essential for manual campaigns because you can simply stop (pause or archive) specific keyword or product targets in manual campaigns.

 After running ad campaigns for 2 weeks or more, I like to check on their performance.
-This can be done 2 ways:
+This can be done a few ways:

-To tune my ad campaigns, I look for the following:
+To tune my ad campaigns in Seller Central, I look for the following:

 Negative Keyword targeting has been available for years, but Amazon just added Negative Product targeting on 30th July 2020 (see the screenshot below)!
 Before that, there was no way to stop automatic ad campaigns from targeting products that had many clicks but poor sales.